interledger/interledger-rs/examples/eth-xrp-three-nodes/README.md

 wait_to_serve "http://localhost:3002"
 wait_to_serve "http://localhost:3003"

-printf "\nThe Interledger.rs nodes are up and running!\n\n" -->
+printf "done\nThe Interledger.rs nodes are up and running!\n\n"
+-->

 ### 6. Configure the Nodes